Maloney, Nadler ask NYC mayors what they knew about health hazards at ground zero

 And in fact, the illness wrought by the malignant dust and smoke of ground zero has been much worse.
 Some 112,000 are registered with the World Trade Center Health Program and roughly 89,000 of those people have at least one condition linked to 9/11 and the aftermath.

-It’s time for all of those people to learn how the city ignored the threats they faced, and papered over health concerns in the efforts to build back as quickly as possible, the lawmakers argue, saying the information could also inform responses in the future.

 “Two decades later, a full review remains pressing,” Nadler and Maloney wrote.
-“Elected officials who made life and death decisions, and who failed to disclose vital information owe accountability to the public.
-Finally, it is critical that lessons be learned to protect responders and the public in any future disaster.”
+“Elected officials who made life and death decisions, and who failed to disclose vital information owe accountability to the public.”

+On Monday afternoon, de Blasio’s office agreed to review the letter saying, “As we continue to remember both those that died on 9/11 and those that passed away years later from toxic dust, we will not forget the lessons we learned that day.”